Terry Dunfield: Coaching career

 Dunfield eventually joined Toronto FC Academy as the head coach of its under-17s team.
 On June 26, 2023, he was named interim head coach of Toronto FC's first team after the dismissal of Bob Bradley.

+In 2026, he was named the head coach for Pacific FC.

 Media career

 Dunfield now works as a soccer analyst for TSN and colour commentator for OneSoccer.